 Marijuana drug testing methods include:

-The most common method for employees to test for cannabis use is urinalysis (urine test), which detects a metabolite called carboxy-THC (a product produced from the breakdown of THC).
+The most common method for employees to test for cannabis use is a urinalysis (urine test), which detects a metabolite called carboxy-THC (a product produced from the breakdown of THC).
 Cannabis can be detected in urine for around a month, depending on how frequently cannabis is used.

 This testing method has been shown to detect cannabis use for between 12 and 30 hours after using it.
 But many experts say that’s unlikely because no studies support this claim.